The Microsoft Phone System – your easiest business decision.

 After testing the system ourselves, and getting our auto-attended and call queues going, we submitted the request through Microsoft's process to port over our numbers.
 The porting well pretty well - again, as we don't know what we don't know, there were a few minor glitches, but they were quickly resolved and we were "lit up" using our Windows computers with the Skype for Business app in our phone system

-Results After Working with the System HEAVILY for 9 Months in a Call Center and Field Service Environment?
+Results After Working with the System HEAVILY for the first 9 Months in a Call Center and Field Service Environment?
 P-H-E-N-O-M-I-N-A-L

 Our data and voice systems are on a single platform and they feel "as one".
 With one login and one subscription in the Microsoft Cloud, we as a team have everything we need to do our work at Xerillion to service our customers: at the office, at home, on the road, on my Surface Pro, on my Samsung Note 8.

-Just using Skype for Business on its own for instant messaging, video conferencing, desktop sharing, document collaboration and "presence" (i.e., knowing if someone is online/offline/in a meeting/away/OOO, ect.) is huge - but adding the phone system behind it and knowing if they are "in a call" - REALLY HUGE for productivity.
+Just using Microsoft Teams on its own for instant messaging, video conferencing, conference calls, desktop sharing, document collaboration and "presence" (i.e., knowing if someone is online/offline/in a meeting/away/OOO, ect.) is huge - but adding the phone system behind it and knowing if they are "in a call" - REALLY HUGE for productivity.

 If I know someone is in a call and I have a hot item to deal with that involves them, I can take a shot at sending them an instant message.
 It also lets me know that I would probably be wasting my time to try and call them reducing useless work cycles.